b3nab/payload-better-auth/README.md

 ## Description

-The `payload-better-auth` plugin wraps the better-auth library to seamleassly integrate advanced authentication features into Payload CMS v3.
+The `@b3nab/payload-better-auth` plugin wraps the better-auth library to seamleassly integrate advanced authentication features into Payload CMS v3.
 It enhanches developer productivity and user experience by offering more sophisticated authentication methods beyond Payload's built-in auth system.
 Definitely it's a better-way 🤓 to manage authentication for Payload CMS v3.

 ### Why This Plugin?